huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_node_pool.md

 * `extend_param` - (Optional, String) Disk expansion parameters.

-* `data_volumes` - (Required, List) Represents the data disk to be created.
-Changing this parameter will create a new resource.

 The `data_volumes` block supports:

 * `size` - (Required, Int) Disk size in GB.